 What you can do

 There are things you can do to help look after your heart and lungs.
 Not smoking is very important.
-Being physically active, eating healthily and keeping to a healthy weight also helps look after your heart and lungs (see page 48 to 57).
+Being physically active, eating healthily and keeping to a healthy weight also help look after your heart and lungs.